Skilled Nursing Rehabilitation: The CommuniCare Approach

 - Severe or Advanced Osteoarthrosis or Degenerative Joint Disease

 - Knee or Hip Joint Replacement (with specified criteria)

 - Brain Injury

 - Parkinson’s Disease

 For older adults, aging is a time of decreased functioning and increased dependence.
 But as with all individuals, their needs are unique.
 For some, a skilled nursing center would provide more healthcare than necessary.
 On the other hand, living on one’s own may be too difficult.
 CommuniCare can help.
-Our assisted living communities provide a combination of housing, personal care services, nursing and healthcare, all in an environment that promotes maximum independence, privacy and choice for residents who prefer not to live alone, but who don’t require 24-hour care.
+Our assisted living communities provide a combination of housing, personal care services, nursing and healthcare, all in a supportive living community that promotes maximum independence, privacy and choice for residents who prefer not to live alone, but who don’t require 24-hour care.

-Our assisted living environment is designed to be welcoming and home-like, while supporting the physical, emotional and intellectual needs of our residents.
+Our assisted living and semi assisted living environment are designed to be welcoming and home-like, while supporting the physical, emotional and intellectual needs of our residents.
 Choices begin with assisted living accommodations designed for those who prefer privacy, as well as those who don’t care to live alone.

 When available, we have conveniently located our assisted living communities on the same campus as our nursing centers, enabling residents to easily access physical therapy programs, as well as occupational and speech therapy, if needs arise.
-As requirements change and long-term care concerns need to be addressed, our center represents a natural transition within a familiar environment.
+As requirements change and long-term, assisted senior care concerns need to be addressed, our center represents a natural transition within a familiar environment.

 - Assisted Living Services and Support

 - Taking Blood Pressure Readings